 Christine G. Parks, PhD, MSPH - NIEHS

-Dr. Parks is the staff scientist for the AHS at NIEHS and a member of the Chronic Disease Epidemiology Group where she studies the how environmental factors affect the risk of autoimmune diseases.
+Dr. Parks is the staff scientist for the AHS at NIEHS and a member of the Chronic Disease Epidemiology Group where she studies how environmental factors affect the risk of autoimmune diseases.
 In addition to pesticides, she is also interested in the role of diverse agricultural and occupational exposures.
-Her work also included biomarker studies, to study the natural history of autoimmunity and environmental factors that may contribute to the development of autoantibodies as one mechanism on the path towards clinical disease.
-Dr. Parks earned her PhD from in 2001 PhD Epidemiology from the School of Public Health at University of North Carolina, Chapel Hill.
-She joined the AHS in 2016 after completing fellowships with the Epidemiology Branch and working at the National Institute for Occupational Safety and Health.
+Her work also includes biomarker studies to investigate the natural history of autoimmunity and environmental factors that may contribute to the development of autoantibodies as one mechanism on the path towards clinical disease.
+Dr. Parks earned her PhD in 2001 in Epidemiology from the School of Public Health at University of North Carolina, Chapel Hill.
+She joined the AHS in 2016 after completing fellowships with the Epidemiology Branch at NIEHS and working at the National Institute for Occupational Safety and Health.

 Dale P. Sandler, PhD - NIEHS